scipy/scipy.org/www/topical-software.rst

 Tools with a (mostly) 2-D focus
 -------------------------------

 - `matplotlib <http://matplotlib.org>`__: a Python 2-D plotting library which produces publication quality figures using in a variety of hardcopy formats (PNG, JPG, PS, SVG) and interactive GUI environments (WX, GTK, Tkinter, FLTK, Qt) across platforms. matplotlib can be used in python scripts, interactively from the python shell (ala matlab or mathematica), in web application servers generating dynamic charts, or embedded in GUI applications.
 For interactive use, `IPython <http://ipython.org/>`__ provides a special mode which integrates with matplotlib.
-See the `matplotlib cookbook <http://wiki.scipy.org/Cookbook/Matplotlib>`__ for recipes.
+See the `matplotlib gallery <http://matplotlib.org/gallery.html>`__ for recipes.
 - `Bokeh <http://bokeh.pydata.org/>`__: an interactive web visualization library for large datasets.
 Its goal is to provide elegant, concise construction of novel graphics in the style of Protovis/D3, while delivering high-performance interactivity over large data to thin clients.
 - `Chaco <http://code.enthought.com/projects/chaco/>`__: Chaco is a Python toolkit for producing interactive plotting applications.
 Chaco applications can range from simple line plotting scripts up to GUI applications for interactively exploring different aspects of interrelated data.
 As an open-source project being developed by Enthought, Chaco leverages other Enthought technologies such as Kiva, Enable, and Traits to produce highly interactive plots of publication quality.
 - `PyQwt <http://pyqwt.sourceforge.net>`__: a set of Python bindings for the `Qwt <http://qwt.sourceforge.net/>`__ C++ class library which extends the `Qt <http://www.trolltech.com/>`__ framework with widgets for scientific and engineering applications.
 It provides a widget to plot 2-dimensional data and various widgets to display and control bounded or unbounded floating point values.